gchure/phd/src/chapter_03/section_04_DNA_mutants.md

 ($R = 60$ and $R=124$ per cell) of mutant Q18A at low concentrations
 of IPTG.
-However, we note that this disagreement is comparable to that observed for the wild-type repressor binding to the weakest operator in Razo-Mejia *et al.* 2018 , illustrating that our model is imperfect in characterizing weakly repressing architectures.
+However, we note that this disagreement is comparable to that observed for the wild-type repressor binding to the weakest operator in
+@razo-mejia2018, illustrating that our model is imperfect in characterizing weakly repressing architectures.
 Including other parameters in the fit (such as $\Delta\varepsilon_{AI}$) does not significantly improve the accuracy of the predictions.
-Furthermore, the magnitude of this disagreement also depends on the choice of the fitting strain (see SI text).
+Furthermore, the magnitude of this disagreement also depends on the choice of the fitting strain (see supplemental Chapter 7).

 Mutations Y17I and Q18A both weaken the affinity of the repressor to the DNA relative to the wild type strain with binding energies of